Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm

 For the FEM model, the external point charge is produced using a sphere of radius 0.005 petal lengths, with a uniform surface charge producing an electrical source equivalent to the point charge case.
 The presented results are taken from a slice through the flower's midpoint ($z = 0$) parallel to the $x-y$ plane.

 Overall, there is notable qualitative agreement between the AAA-LS and FEM results.
 When the flower is of larger thickness, the results match closely in terms of field variation and the general shape of the contours.
-Indeed, for the petal thickness of $L$, the somewhat semi-circular contours at the petal tips and the deflection in the contour at the back of the flower is captured.
-This flower however is somewhat un-physical since flowers are often much thinner.
-The case for the flower of depth $0.1 L$ shows greater deviation for the AAA-LS results, yet near the petal tips, reasonable qualitative agreement is seen, as is further agreement in the far-field.
+Indeed, for the petal thickness of $L$, the somewhat semicircular contours at the petal tips and the deflection in the contour at the back of the flower are captured.
+This flower however is somewhat unphysical since real-world flowers are often much thinner.
+The case for the flower of depth $0.1 L$ shows greater deviation for the AAA-LS results, yet near the petal tips, reasonable qualitative agreement is seen, with greater agreement in the far-field.

 This comparison gives confidence that some of the salient 3D features are captured by the AAA-LS results, and thus show the power of the 2D analysis for examining these biological cases broadly.
 In many of the applications above, the main interest centres around the electrical field at distances of several petal lengths away from the flower, an area in which the AAA-LS method shows good qualitative agreement.